Jones County, Georgia: History

 Jones County, along with Morgan County, Putnam County, and Old Randolph, were established by an act of the Georgia General Assembly on December 10, 1807, from land that had originally been part Baldwin County in 1803 and, earlier, part of the Creek Nation.
 Jones County was originally bounded by a line running north 56° east to Commissioners Creek, then north 15° west to Cedar Creek, then up the creek to corner Randolph County and Putnam County, then along a line to Ocmulgee River, then down the river to where the old county line between Wilkinson County and Baldwin County was.
 It excluded parts of what is now Bibb County east of the Ocmulgee River, including the location of Fort Benjamin Hawkins, as they were part of a reserve guaranteed to the Creek Nation.
 Those areas were later added to Jones County after the Treaty of Indian Springs.

 During the initial months of the county's existence, a town known as Albany served as the county seat.
 The town was renamed Clinton and was established as the county seat by the Georgia General Assembly on December 22, 1808.
 Clinton was incorporated as in 1816.
 During the 1800s Clinton grew as a center of commerce and the cotton trade.
 Clinton remained one of the most populous cities in Georgia in the mid-1800s.

+Among the earliest settlers of the county were Thomas White (1781–1830) and Elizabeth Haynes Clark (1788–1856), of Orange County, Virginia, who established a plantation a few miles north of Round Oak, before 1810.

 In December 1810 Jones County gained a portion of Putnam County between Cedar Creek and their original border.
 In December 1822 Bibb County was established and Jones County lost some of its land to that county.

 During the early 19th century, Jones County had a rapid population increase.
 The peak came around 1835, when the county ranked third or fourth among all of the state's counties in agricultural wealth.
 After 1835, soil erosion and lack of funds to develop property drove many farmers to newly opened land elsewhere in Georgia.